top of page

 Spiral Staircase

-I have been providing counselling services for over 16 years in both NGO and government settings in the areas of family relationships, personal development, mental health and trauma and in the provision of clinical supervision.
+I have been providing psychotherapy and counselling services for 4 years in private practice and also,16 years in both NGO and government settings in the areas of family relationships, personal development, mental health and trauma and in the provision of clinical supervision.

 I have a Master of Social Work (MSW) from Monash University.
 I am an accredited member of the Australian Association of Social Workers (AASW) and I am committed to and bound by their code of ethics and practice standards.